-Crazy Awesome: Riggs "You think I'm crazy?
+Crazy Is Cool: Riggs "You think I'm crazy?
 You think I'm crazy, I'll show you crazy!" *proceeds to slap himself in the face multiple times while wailing like Curly from The Three Stooges, pokes the drug dealer in the eyes, slaps the other drug dealers, and pulls out a gun.

 In the first film, Riggs jokingly asks if the stock market crashed.
 Months after the film came out, Black Thursday happened.

 Riggs mocks Rudd's racism and calls him "Aryan" in the second film.
 Cut to 2006, and Mel Gibson is in hot water for making several racist remarks during his arrest.
 Cut to 2010, and he's in even more hot water for making even more racist statements during an argument with his girlfriend.

 In the first film, one of the kids near Dixie's house says "My momma says policemen shoot black people!".
 It's a little more awkward these days, thanks to the high-profile police shooting of Michael Brown in 2014, spurring the emergence of the Black Lives Matter movement.